azulverdosa/animonocles_product_page/README.md

 ---

-Top of page showing logo and about section.
+Top of page showing logo and about section:
 ![Home Page](/UI/Screenshots/1.png 'Home Page')

-Middle of page showing features of the product with links to feature descriptions that currently are not enabled.
+Middle of page showing features of the product with links to feature descriptions that currently are not enabled:
 ![Features](/UI/Screenshots/2.png 'Features')

-Bottom of page shoing video and testimonials.
+Bottom of page shoing video and testimonials:
 ![Video and tesimonials](/UI/Screenshots/3.png 'Video and tesimonials')

 What happens to the page when the screen becomes less than 800px wide.